ejmastnak/ejmastnak.com/content/about.md

   I also build web applications and websites, and help people learn physics and scientific computing.

-- **Hobbies:** just about any physical activity (if you're interested, here's a [90-second workout video](https://www.youtube.com/watch?v=_0XI5gKkk5A) from when I was training seriously), the company of friends and family, food and cooking, building things, graphic design, teaching, growing food, being outside.
+- **Hobbies include:** just about any physical activity (here's a [90-second workout video](https://www.youtube.com/watch?v=_0XI5gKkk5A) from when I was training seriously), the company of friends and family, food and cooking, teaching, building things, graphic design, growing food, being outside.

 ## About this website